-My son is a writer, and my niece has caught the bug as well.
+My son is a writer, and now my niece has caught the bug as well.
+They love to go on Skype together and collaborate on stories and scripts.
 When we visited my brother's family over Christmas, the two of them sat side-by-side with their laptops almost the whole time, working on a book and a script together.
-My brother had come up with an idea for a writing exercise, and we sat them down to try it out.
-A big fan of Food Network, my brother came up with an idea for writing, chopped-style, with three ingredients.
-The kids were given 30 minutes to write and had to incorporate three random "ingredients" in their stories:

 1. Nalgene bottle

 I thought this was a great idea for stretching creative muscles.
 Here's what my son came up with (it's unfinished because they had to stop at the end of 30 minutes--he's going to finish it up later):